-The team have been working with local communities and schools to encourage the benefits of using our waste products as a soil medium for growing organic vegetables.
+The team continues to work with local communities and schools to encourage the benefits of using our waste products as a soil medium for growing organic vegetables.
 The team have supported the community with the supply of the organic produce.
 This has helped to create positive awareness to demonstrate that the processing factories waste products have enormous value as an organic fertiliser.

 The 'To be Number One' programme has also helped establish a strong network amongst stakeholders, in particular linking the Univanich operation with the local community, and local leaders at the sub district level and, district level.
 Strong links have also been established with the local Health Authority at the District and Provincial level.
-The forming of these relationships has been of particular benefit during this Covid pandemic, when information sharing and support amongst the community can make a very significant difference in getting through challenging times.
+This has allowed the team at CVP to be involved in numerous community events in Phang Nga province.